 4. Check for unallocated free space

-2. In the sidebar, select Macintosh HD or whichever your boot disk is called.
+- In the sidebar, select Macintosh HD or your boot disk.

 If you still get a message saying your disk could not be partitioned, try turning off Time Machine backups.
 In macOS Ventura and newer macOS versions, it is in System Settings > General.
-In older macOS versions, it’s a separate pane in System Preferences.
+Time Machine is a separate pane in System Preferences in older macOS versions.

-There are several reasons why you may run into problems when you try to run Boot Camp Assistant.
+There are several reasons why you may encounter problems when trying to run Boot Camp Assistant.
 One of the most common is that there is not enough space on your boot disk or that there is unallocated free space.
 If you follow the steps above, you will fix those problems and should be able to use Boot Camp successfully to partition your startup disk.